 The movie features traditional casting with no apparent intentional DEI-driven race or gender swaps.
 Its narrative focuses on adventure and character-driven conflict without explicitly critiquing or negatively portraying traditional identities.

-Pirates of the Caribbean: The Curse of the Black Pearl does not feature any identifiable LGBTQ+ characters or themes.
-The story centers on heterosexual relationships and swashbuckling adventure, resulting in no direct portrayal or impact on LGBTQ+ representation.
+The film does not depict any identifiable LGBTQ+ characters or themes.
+Its narrative focuses on heterosexual relationships and swashbuckling adventures, resulting in no portrayal of queer identity to evaluate.

 The film features Elizabeth Swann who participates in sword fighting against male opponents, but she does not achieve clear, decisive victories over them through her individual skill or strength in close-quarters combat.
 No other female characters are depicted in such combat scenarios.